zifangu/Machi-Koro-Digitization/UserGuide.md

 ### Gameplay Differences P2

 #### Dice Roll P2
-At this point of the game, a player can roll two die if they have constructed the Train Station landmark .
+At this point of the game, a player can roll two die if they have constructed the Train Station landmark.
-Otherwise, only one dice will be rolled.
+Otherwise, only one die will be rolled.
 These die will be rolled immediately and automatically following the display of the current game state.

+Once the AI constructs the Train Station, on subsequent moves, it will randomly select 1 or 2 die to roll.

 For example, `Player 1 rolled [5] = 5` means player 1 rolled a 5.
 `Player 2 rolled [5][6] = 11` means player 2 rolled an 11.

  #### Purchase P2
 If a Player is an AI, purchasing decisions will be made at random.
 If an AI player has the funds necessary a purchase can be made, but they also have the choice to skip and move on to the next player.

  ### Winner P2
 In this feature of the game, the winner will be the player who constructed City Hall and Train Station first.
 After which the game will immediately end.